Qctopus/contingento/docs/STRATEGY_CONTENT_GUIDELINES.md

 ## 💚 Writing Real Caribbean Success Stories

+**⚠️ CRITICAL: DO NOT include hardcoded costs in success stories!**

+See `docs/HARDCODED_COSTS_REMOVAL_GUIDE.md` for detailed guidance on costs.

-**Goal**: Show a real Caribbean business that benefited from this strategy with specific numbers and places.
+**Goal**: Show a real Caribbean business that benefited from this strategy with impact and context.

 ### Required Elements:
-1. **Location** - Specific Jamaican town/parish
+1. **Location** - Specific Caribbean town/parish
 2. **Business type** - What kind of business
 3. **Year/event** - When this happened (recent is better)
-4. **Specific costs** - JMD amounts
-5. **Clear outcome** - What happened vs what would have happened
+4. **Impact described** - What happened vs what would have happened (NO specific costs)
+5. **Clear outcome** - The benefit without dollar amounts

 ### Template:
 ```
 [Event] happened in [Location] in [Year].
 [Business type] that had
-[this strategy] [positive outcome with JMD amount].
+[this strategy] [positive outcome - impact described].
 [Business without
-strategy] [negative outcome with JMD amount].
-[Cost of strategy] in
+strategy] [negative outcome - losses described].
+[Cost of strategy]
-[investment] saved/made [specific amount].
+paid for itself quickly.
 ```

 ### ✅ Good Example:
 ```
-"A pharmacy in May Pen installed a JMD 180,000 generator in 2023.
+"A pharmacy in May Pen installed a backup generator in 2023.
 During a 3-day outage in July, they were the only pharmacy open in the area.
-They made JMD 450,000 in extra sales while competitors lost inventory to
+They made significant extra sales while competitors lost inventory to
 spoilage.
 The generator paid for itself in one weekend."
 ```